 - 1/4 cup cilantro leaves

 - 1/4 cup pine nuts

 - 1 to 2 tablespoons peanut oil for panfrying

 - Freshly ground black pepper

-- 1. Using your hands, coat the bell pepper with some of the olive oil.
+- Using your hands, coat the bell pepper halves with some of the olive oil.

-- 2. To blacken it, place both halves, skin side up, under your broiler or, if you’re grilling, skin side to the fire on the grill.
-You want to blacken the skin and, at the same time, bring out the pepper’s sweetness by cooking it.
+- Place both halves, skin side up, under your broiler or, if you’re grilling, skin side to the fire on the grill.
 Once it’s at least partly blackened, slice it up and put it in a food processor along with the remaining oil, the hot sauce, and salt.
-If you don’t have Marie Sharp’s, use any reasonably mild, low-acid hot sauce.
 Blend until smooth.

-- 6. However you cook your steaks, check for doneness often, using the finger-poke method, an instant-read thermometer (120°F to 130°F [49°C to 54°C]) for rare to medium-rare), or the nick-and-peek method — i.e. make a small cut in the meat and take a look.
+- Check for doneness often, using an instant-read thermometer (120°F to 130°F [49°C to 54°C]) for rare to medium-rare), or the nick-and-peek method — i.e. make a small cut in the meat and take a look.
 Generously salt and pepper each steak before resting them in a warming oven (170°F/76°C) or on a warm plate under a loose tent of foil for 5 minutes.

 - Chop the cilantro leaves and toast the nuts in a small cast-iron pan or in the oven.
 They should be just beginning to color and become fragrant.
 Put the steaks on warm plates with some of the vivid orange purée on top.
 The cilantro leaves can be casually strewn about along with a generous pinch of pine nuts.
 A few potatoes and the plate is ready.

 Originally published July 31, 2008